 Sensor value is greater than or equal to the specified string.
 When you load the question, the expression shown in the question field uses symbols (>=) in place of the operator words.

 Example: installed application version[chrome] >= 12

 See Reference: Advanced question syntax for examples of complex filter expressions, including questions with multi-column sensors.

 Upon issuing a dynamic or saved question, the Tanium Server assigns a question ID to the question.
 The question ID appears in the URL field of your web browser.
 After 10 minutes, the question ID expires and its URL becomes invalid.
 This means you can refresh the page or share the link only within that 10-minute period.

-Saved questions are questions that you can reissue without reconstructing them in the Interact Question Bar.
+Saved questions are questions that you can reissue without reconstructing them in the Interact Ask a Question field.
 They are configuration objects for which you can define reissue intervals, access permissions, associated actions, and other settings.
 You can issue saved questions manually or based on a schedule.
 You can also issue saved questions through Tanium modules or through custom applications that use the Tanium XML API.
 For example, you can use Tanium™ Connect to periodically issue a saved question and send the results to an external server.
-You create saved questions by issuing a dynamic question through the Question Bar and saving it.
+You create saved questions by issuing a dynamic question through the Ask a Question field and saving it.
 Tanium modules and content packs that you import also provide predefined saved questions.
 The Interact module organizes saved questions under dashboards and organizes dashboards under categories.
 Each category, dashboard, and saved question is assigned to one content set.